l0rd/openshift.io/FAQ.md

 Here are some commonly asked questions.

-* Jenkins is not responding, says "Application is not avaiable"
+### Jenkins is not responding, says "Application is not available"

 When I goto https://jenkins-<username>-jenkins.8a09.starter-us-east-2.openshiftapps.com I just get Application Not Available.